Low Lunge Pose:

 Benefits:

-- Simultaneously, lowering your left leg to the mat, feeling a stretch to the hip and thigh.
+5Lower your left leg to the mat, feeling a stretch in the hip and thigh.

 Pose Modifications: